ballerina-platform/module-ballerina-http/docs/proposals/interceptors.md

 ```

 #### Listener Level
-There is no difference between 1.2.x and swan-lake when it comes to engaging the interceptors at the listener level.
+There is no difference between 1.2.x and Swan-Lake when it comes to engaging the interceptors at the listener level.
 At the listener level resource function paths are relative to the `/`.

 ```ballerina
 listener http:Listener echoListener = new http:Listener(9090, config = {filters: [requestFilter, responseFilter]});